finalburnneo/FBNeo/src/burner/libretro/README.md

 You might also want to make sure you are running the game at the correct speed, most crt games don't run at 60Hz and if you want the proper refresh rate to be emulated you'll need to make sure `Force 60Hz` isn't enabled in core options and `Settings > Video > Synchronization > Sync to Exact Content Framerate` is enabled (`vrr_runloop_enable = "true"` in `retroarch.cfg`).
 Please note that your screen might not handle well the correct refresh rate, in which case you'll have to make a choice between smoothness and correct refresh rate.

-### Why do i get a black screen in neogeo games ?
+### Why do i get a black screen and/or can't i change bios in neogeo games ?

-Most likely because you have an incomplete `neogeo` romset and you changed your bios through core options. `MVS Asia/Europe ver.
-6 (1 slot)` is the default bios and the only one that will cause a "white screen" if missing from your `neogeo` romset.
-If you select another neogeo bios while not having the corresponding file, you won't get the "white screen", instead you'll have a black screen with some sound playing.
-This issue will only happen if you didn't follow the instructions about romsets.
+The `neogeo` romset is a collection of neogeo bioses, and most of them are considered as optional so they won't cause a "white screen" when missing.
+Only `MVS Asia/Europe ver.
+6 (1 slot)` is mandatory.

+However, having an incomplete romset can still cause various issues :
+* If you are using the "Use bios set in BIOS dipswitch" as "Neo-Geo mode" and the bios set in dipswitches is missing, you'll have a black screen where you can hear some sound playing.
+* If you are using any of the other choices available in "Neo-Geo mode" and a corresponding bios can't be found, the core will fallback to one of the available bioses.

+Obviously, none of this is supposed to ever happen if you followed the instructions about romsets as you are supposed to.

 ### Why do i get some weird transparent effects in game XXX ?